 The second type of socialization is active participation and cooperative play, usually with a peer.
 The child and the peer are both able to express their meanings and listen to each other.
 In the process, the two parties look for mutual understanding in order to reach a compromise in a cooperative manner.

-In this form of socialization, children try to take on different roles.
+In this form of socialization, children try to take on different social roles.
 They step out of their own perspective and try to adopt the other person’s point of view.
-This is more likely to occur in older children who have more advanced cognitive development7.
+This is more likely to occur in older children with more advanced cognitive development7.

 In peer relationships, children learn that behavior can be tested and defined mutually.
 As a result, social behaviors and interpersonal context gain new meaning.